 General Assembly Adjourns

-Senate President John Cullerton (D-Chicago) and the Senate Democrat caucus previously muscled through a $37.3 billion spending plan fueled by $5.4 billion in new tax revenue primarily with increased income and sales taxes.
+Senate President John Cullerton (D-Chicago) and the Senate Democrat caucus previously muscled through a $37.3 billion spending plan fueled by $5.4 billion in new tax revenue primarily coming from increased income and sales taxes along with new taxes on cable, streaming, and satellite television.
 This budget plan (SB 6, SB 9, SB 42) passed solely on the basis of Democrat votes but included little, if any, economic or fiscal reforms that would change Illinois’ current trajectory.

 In the House of Representatives, Speaker Michael J. Madigan and the Democrat caucus met frequently behind closed doors but were unable to reach consensus on a balanced tax and spending plan.
 A number of tax increases were considered including an increase in the individual and corporate income tax rates, expansion of the sales tax on services, imposition of a new one percent tax on all health care claims, and a new $5,000 fee on all corporations for the privilege of doing business in Illinois.
 After failing to reach agreement, the House concluded its businesses without taking a budget vote.